 Although the pandemic took a huge toll on the children and families we serve, we remain optimistic about the future.
 Because of our work, DC children are more likely to be screened for developmental delays in the youngest years when intervention can do the most good.
 Kids in DC public schools can now access behavioral health supports right where they learn and play every day.
 And if something goes wrong and a child can no longer live with their parents, they are more likely to be placed with a relative than with strangers.

-As Children’s Law Center looks to the next 25 years, we will continue to innovate and advocate to meet the changing needs of the District’s children.
+As Children’s Law Center looks ahead, we will continue to innovate and advocate to meet the changing needs of DC children and families.

 While we work to find city-wide solutions that combat the longstanding impacts of poverty, racism and trauma, we will also carry on the fight, kid by kid and family by family, to ensure every DC child can thrive.